46bit/netscan-practical/docs/exercise2.rst

 You should start to sense how you discover what is running, and get to look for options for attack.

 ------------------------------------------------------------
-Task 3: Sending commands to another FTP server
+Task 4: Exfiltrate data from a private FTP server
 ------------------------------------------------------------

 For our next task we want to retrieve secret files from this network's private FTP server.
-You may have noticed in Task 2 that the
+You may have noticed in Task 3 that there's an FTP server running on port 21 of ``192.168.56.102``.
+If you try ``nc 192.168.56.102 21`` you'll find you can't connect from your own computer.
+But you've found that ``192.168.56.101`` can.

+Here's the trick: you can send the contents of a file to the FTP server on port 21 of ``192.168.56.102`` and it'll interpret each line of the contents as a command.
+So you can tell it to do things.
+Like send you their secret weapon blueprints.